 Confession – they had me at the name.
 Anytime you combine two of my favorite things, I am in.
 Thankfully, it does not disappoint!
 As the name suggests, Taco Dog serves unique tacos, nachos, enchiladas, quesadillas, and a variety of hot dog options.

-We tried the Pimento Dog, the Carolina Dog, and the Wasabi Dog.
+We tried the Pimento Dog, the Carolina Dog, and the Wasabi Dog (no longer on their menu).
 Each hot dog was its own special creation.
-If you are into non-traditional toppings, you will love their hot dog menu.
+You will love their hot dog menu if you are into non-traditional toppings.
 Plus, I got a side of chips and guac.
 That’s a win-win in my book.